 2017 grant cycle has passed; If interested in submitting a proposal for the 2018 grant cycle, please contact Dawn Shirreffs at dshirreffs (at) evergladesfoundation dot org

-Collaboration on key issues in 2016 proved very successful for organizations that worked with the Everglades Foundation to advance restoration.
-We welcome your participation in the 2017 grant cycle process and anticipate that organizations chosen to receive grants will maximize their inherent strengths, focus on generating measurable outcomes and find ways to add value to their efforts to save the River of Grass.
-Should you be interested in submitting a proposal for the 2018 grant cycle, please contact Dawn Shirreffs at dshirreffs (at) evergladesfoundation dot org.
+Collaboration on key issues in 2017 proved very successful for organizations that worked with the Everglades Foundation to advance restoration.
+We welcome your participation in the 2018 grant cycle process and anticipate that organizations chosen to receive grants will maximize their inherent strengths, focus on generating measurable outcomes and find ways to add value to their efforts to save the River of Grass.
+Should you be interested in submitting a proposal for the 2018 grant cycle, due September 1, 2017, please contact Dawn Shirreffs at dshirreffs (at) evergladesfoundation dot org.

 Grants are made to projects that: